-Personal finance and COVID-19 economy thoughts from Jessica Willis, founder and CEO of Pocketnest
+Personal finance and COVID-19 economy thoughts from Jessica Willis, CEO and Founder of Pocketnest

-COVID-19 may be defining a new generation.
-It's probably also defining—or, redefining—your finances.
-That's why we're sharing some non-mainstream thoughts about COVID-19 and its implications on younger generations.
+COVID-19 may have defined a new generation.
+It probably also defined—or, redefined—our personal financial perspectives.
+Here, we share some thoughts about the COVID-19 economy and its impact on younger generations.

-Beyond the media hype of short-term impacts on the general economy, we suspect COVID-19 will have an impact on the financial behaviors of younger generations.
-But, we don't necessarily think those new behaviors will be bad.
+Beyond the media hype of any short-term impact on the general economy, we suspect COVID-19 had an impact on the financial behaviors of younger generations.
+But, we don't necessarily think those behaviors will be all bad.
+In retrospect, we consider the Great Depression.

 Consider the Greatest Generation and the subsequent Silent Generation, both of which lived through the Great Depression.
 Their life experiences resulted in deep-rooted, fixed-financial habits.
 The Great Depression defined these generations as thrifty, frugal and never-wasteful.
 In retrospect, these aren't terrible characteristics to embody, considering the market fluctuations over time.